rojkov/blog/content/posts/embedlite-initialization.md

 See [this page](https://wiki.mozilla.org/Gecko:Overview#Graphics) for a better explanation of compositing.

-> Currently the `EmbedLiteCompositorParent` class implements methods that are
-> called from the main UI thread.
-But the object is supposed to live in the
-> compositor thread.
-This may become a problem if UI and gecko get moved to
+**WARNING**: Currently the `EmbedLiteCompositorParent` class implements methods that are called from the main UI thread.
+But the object is supposed to live in the compositor thread.
+This may become a problem if UI and gecko get moved to separate processes.
-> separate processes.